jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Sometimes it sounds good to add the major third on the highest string, which can be done by flattening the first finger: `x43121`

+Another variation is to play just the "treble triad" on the top three (treble) strings `xxx121`, optionally adding the bass note with the little finger: `x4x121`.

 ---